Picture of Alessandra Marino

 Professional biography

-My interest is in critical Development Studies and issues of justice and ethics.
-My research is currently located within AstrobiologyOU, where I look at how postcolonial and decolonial studies can contribute to debates on knowledge production within space science and exploration.
-My research also explores how space technologies are used in International Development programmes funded by different Space Agencies.
+My research on environmental monitoring explores how space technologies are used by historically oppressed communities to further their own priotities.
 I have been a Co-PI of the UKSA-funded projects DETECT (2020-2021) and SMART (2021-2) and I am involved in other projects on space research and policy.

 I hold a PhD in Postcolonial and Cultural Studies awarded by the University of Naples, L’Orientale (Italy); my doctoral work looked at appropriations and adaptations of Shakespeare in India and led to the publication of the edited volume Shakespeare in India (Editoria e Spettacolo, 2012).
 In my postdoctoral research, I continued working on the relationship between literary productions and politics in the ERC-funded project 'Citizenship after Orientalism' led by Engin Isin.
 My monograph Acts of Angry writing (Wayne State University Press, 2015) is based on fieldwork in tribal areas in Northern India.
 It looks at the limits of theorising political subjectivity within citizenship studies and demonstrates how big infrastructural projects, like the Sardar Sarovar mega-dam, and the constraints of the postcolonial legal systems have marginalised Indigenous communities.
 More broadly, I have published on gender, citizenship, and visual arts.